iamrajiv/GSoD-2021/GSoD_2021_Project_Timeline.md

 ### Week 9 (July 12 - July 18, 2021)

-- Finalizing the project deliverables and refactor the code, if any, based on the feedback.
+- Finalizing the project deliverables and refactoring the code, if any, based on the feedback.
 - Making the project report.
 - Finalizing and submitting the project report.